 From sheltering from an afternoon shower in one of Hoi An’s colonial cafés to meeting the residents of a floating village, my memories are all so vivid, it may as well have happened last week.

-Even though I’ve been on plenty of trips since then, this one seems to stick in my mind.
+Even though I’ve been on plenty of holidays and trips since then, this one seems to stick in my mind.
 I guess it’s because before that, I associated travelling with caravans, kids-club resorts or visiting the relatives.
 I was young enough to be captivated with absolutely every element of the trip – and I genuinely felt like I was doing something that none of my friends had done.
 When you’re a kid – that makes you feel pretty cool.

-So now, when Intrepid talks Family Adventures, I like to think of myself as a bit of an expert.
+So now, when Intrepid talks Family Adventure Holidays, I like to think of myself as a bit of an expert.
 Because really – who else around here can say they know what it’s like to be a kid on an Intrepid trip?
 My co-workers may feel young-at-heart, but that’s one experience that they’ll never be able to claim.”

 If you want to prove to your kids that the world is much more exciting than Angry Birds and real experiences trump Facebook ‘likes’ any day, check out Intrepid Family Adventures!